-Jennifer lives in South Elgin with her husband, Scott, and their four children.
-Jennifer spends her free time hiking, kayaking, and enjoying time with family.
+Jennifer lives in South Elgin with her family.
+She spends her free time hiking, kayaking and enjoying time with loved ones.

 In October, 2017, Jennifer presented an interactive workshop at the WealthCounsel Symposium 2017, in Hollywood, California, leading a discussion on the topic “Decanting and Friends – Modifying Irrevocable Trusts”.
 The presentation covered various techniques for modifying irrevocable trusts, with particular emphasis on Decanting and Trust Protector.
 State law differences were also be discussed, with special emphasis on taxation and asset protection.
 “Navigating the Transition to Estate Planning”.